-Based on the results of this Reporting Year's due diligence, we intend to continue to analyze and review our current process in order to improve its efficiency and continue to increase supply chain transparency, including working with these suppliers on the completeness and quality of their responses.
 Where and when appropriate, we also plan to continue to evaluate and expand upon the framework of our due diligence process as other minerals become minerals of concern.
 Aligned with our approach to Conflict Minerals, we intend to proactively identify such minerals and mitigate risks in our supply chain by focusing on Conflict Minerals or other scrutinized minerals that are sourced responsibly.

-In 2022, we became a member of the Responsible Business Alliance ("RBA"), a major industry coalition dedicated to corporate social responsibility in global supply chains.
-Membership was granted upon review by the RBA of our practices relating to labor and human rights, safety, ethics and environmental topics as well as completion of third-party audits.
-This accomplishment further highlights our commitment to ethical conduct, transparency and continuous improvement throughout our supply chain.
+To support our efforts to build ethical and socially responsible supply chains, we are a member of the Responsible Business Alliance ("RBA"), a major industry coalition dedicated to corporate social responsibility in global supply chains.
+Our membership was granted upon the RBA review of our practices relating to labor and human rights, safety, ethics and environmental topics as well as completion of third-party audits.
+In addition, our subsidiary Alpha Assembly Solutions Inc. has been a conformant tin smelter since 2013 as certified by the RMI upon review of our policies at the corporate level and responsible sourcing processes throughout the organization.
+We intend to continue to support the RBA and keep our internal tin smelter certified.